eldun/eldun.github.io/_drafts/morso.md

-            // Listen for all taps with no restrictions (slop, triple-taps, etc. - unlike our gesture detector) val elapsedTime = upTime - downTime
+            // Listen for all taps with no restrictions (slop, triple-taps, etc. - unlike the default gesture detector) val elapsedTime = upTime - downTime
             if (elapsedTime < dotTime){
                 gestureListener.onSingleTapUp(event)